mikkelcato/uni-bach/uni-5-sem/qf/qf.typ

 $
   cal(U) (t_0 + dd(t),t_0) = 1 - i Omega dd(t)
 $
-with $Omega$ being Hermitian---composition and unitary can easily be checked.
+with $Omega$ being Hermitian---composition and unitarity can easily be checked.

 $Omega$ has units of $s^(-1)$, recalling $E = hbar omega$ and borrowing from classical mechanics that the Hamiltonian is the generator of time evolution we let $Omega = H\/hbar$.
 Giving,
 $